jnozzi/cocoadev.com/markdown/AModestUninstallingProposal.md

 * With *bundle* I mean a bundle as defined by Mac OS X terminology (ie a folder that is treated as a single filesystem object in the Finder) that the user wants to remove.
 In the following, "bundle" will usually be an application or Installer package, but need not be (ie for preference panes or widgets).
 Also, I will assume that the bundle implements the provisions below, unless specified otherwise.
-* With *uninstaller* I mean a part of a software program whose purpose is removing an application, as instructed by an user (for example, the aforementioned General/AppZapper, or, one hopes for the future, the Finder move-to-trash code itself).
+* With *uninstaller* I mean a part of a software program whose purpose is removing an application, as instructed by an user (for example, the aforementioned AppZapper, or, one hopes for the future, the Finder move-to-trash code itself).

 The specification is broken in two parts: one regarding bundles of all kinds, and one regarding Installer packages (which are treated separately).
 The second part is harder to implement, and the first one (or at least part of it) is the most "urgent" part to implement.
 It requires no code on the part of the provider of the bundle (ie you, the software developer), but it requires creating or modifying an uninstaller in order to understand it.